solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 - `seeds = [b"counter"]` specifies the seed used to derive the PDA.
 In this case, it's just the string "counter" converted to a byte slice.
-- `bump` tells Anchor to use the canonical bump seed for the PDA.
+- `bump` tells Anchor to use the canonical bump number for the PDA.

 The `Increment` struct has also been updated with the same PDA seed and bump.
 Finally, the `Counter` struct now includes a `bump` field to store the bump